statamic/cli/README.md

 ### GitHub authentication

 When you install starter kits, the CLI might present you with a warning that the GitHub API limit is reached.
-[Generate a Personal acces token](https://github.com/settings/tokens/new) and paste it in your terminal with this command so Composer will save it for future use:
+[Generate a Personal access token](https://github.com/settings/tokens/new) and paste it in your terminal with this command so Composer will save it for future use:

 ```bash
 composer config --global --auth github-oauth.github.com [your_token_here]